By using Replypad, you agree to our Cookie Policy.

 Forwarding

-When you forward a conversation this creates a new discussion out of the current discussion.
-The conversation is sent by email which contains all public replies including text, inline images, links and attachments.
+When you forward a ticket this creates a new discussion out of the current discussion.
+The ticket is sent by email which contains all public replies including text, inline images, links and attachments.
 Internal notes are not included in the email.
-See more details in Forward conversation.
+See more details in Forward ticket.

 Mailboxes